AWiderDotNET/Services/catalog/spellchecking.md

-# Service: Adding Spell Checking
+# Service: Adding Automated Spell Checking

-For repositories that use markdown for content or docs, we can add automated spell-checking for content snd can fix spelling errors we find.
+For repositories that use markdown for content or docs, we can add automated spell-checking for content and can fix spelling errors we find.

 ## For Helpers: How to Implement